-- Fourth Officials where appointed do not form part of the Order of Precedence and usually do not take precedence over an active appointment. - (c) Referees must attend personal hearings when required to do so.
-At Contributory Level or above Match Officials' appointments already received, take precedence over requests to attend personal hearings.
-On receipt of notification of a personal hearing Referees must close the date with all appropriate competitions. - (d) Where release from an appointment is required to enable a Referee to take a more senior appointment at least four days' notice must be given to the relevant Affiliated Association or competition by the association or competition requesting the release.
-Where fewer than four days' notice is given, The Association or Competition must obtain permission from the Affiliated Association or Competition for the Referee to be released. - (e) Once The Association or an Affiliated Association has appointed a Match Official if, subsequently, the match is postponed, abandoned or results in a draw and the rearranged fixture is then scheduled to take place less than four complete days from the date of the original match, The Association or Affiliated Association appointment will take priority over any other appointment already accepted by the Referee from a competition lower in the order of precedence, unless The Association or Affiliated Association waive their right to the services of the match official so appointed.
+Fourth Officials where appointed

-- (f) "Fourth Officials" are appointed to certain rounds of FA Competitions, Premier League and EFL matches and associated Competitions, and the Panel Competitions.
+- Referees must attend personal hearings when required to do so.
+At Contributory Level (C) or above Match Officials' appointments already received, take precedence over requests to attend personal hearings.
+On receipt of notification of a personal hearing Referees must close the date with all appropriate competitions. - Where release from an appointment is required to enable a Referee to take a more (d) senior appointment at least four days' notice must be given to the relevant Affiliated Association or competition by the association or competition requesting the release.
+Where fewer than four days' notice is given, The Association or Competition must obtain permission from the Affiliated Association or Competition for the Referee to be released. - (e) Once The Association or an Affiliated Association has appointed a Match Official if, subsequently, the match is postponed, abandoned or results in a draw and the rearranged fixture is then scheduled to take place less than four complete days from the date of the original match, The Association or Affiliated Association appointment will take priority over any other appointment already accepted by the Referee from a competition lower in the order of precedence, unless The Association or Affiliated Association waive their right to the services of the match official so appointed. - (f) "Fourth Officials" are appointed to certain rounds of FA Competitions, Premier League and EFL matches and associated Competitions, and the Panel Competitions.
 The duties and responsibilities of the Fourth Official are detailed in the Laws of the Game and in the Competition Rules.
 Such appointments form part of the Order of Precedence within the Competitions listed above. - (g) Reserve Assistant Referees may only be appointed in FA, Premier League and EFL Competitions, with the approval of The Association.
-They have no duties other than to replace an official who is unable to officiate. - (h) With the exception of appointments made by The Association, Referees must obtain permission from their Parent Association (or County Association), or The Association in order to officiate in matches outside the United Kingdom.
+They have no duties other than to replace an official who is unable to officiate. - With the exception of appointments made by The Association, Referees must obtain (h) permission from their Parent Association (or County Association), or The Association in order to officiate in matches outside the United Kingdom.